majkinetor/au-packages/tcp/tcp-uninstaller/README.md

 # [tcp-uninstaller](https://chocolatey.org/packages/tcp-uninstaller)

-This plugin allows to view the list of installed applications directly in the Total Commander panel, view detailed information about each uninstallation entry, launch deinstallation and forcibly delete invalid entries.
+This plugin allows to view the list of installed applications, view detailed information about each uninstallation entry, launch deinstallation and forcibly delete invalid entries.

 ## Features